FREQUENTLY ASKED QUESTIONS:

 For dual registrants, can the CE required by FINRA for BD agents meet any of the CE requirements for IARs?

-An IAR who is also a registered BD agent and who complies with FINRA’s CE requirements is considered to be in compliance with the requirement to report six credits of Products and Practices content, so long as the FINRA CE content continues to meet certain baseline criteria as determined by NASAA.
+An IAR who is also a registered BD agent and who complies with FINRA’s CE requirements can report the completion of their Regulatory Element CE to satisfy their requirement to complete six credits of Products and Practices content, so long as the FINRA CE content continues to meet certain baseline criteria as determined by NASAA, and the associated roster reporting fee of $3 per credit is paid by either the firm or the IAR.

 Does FINRA Firm Element training count toward IAR CE requirements?

-Yes, if the training is approved by NASAA.
+Yes, if the training is approved by Prometric on behalf of NASAA.
 Anyone, including a BD firm, can seek approval to provide CE that meets the criteria established by NASAA.

 PROFESSIONAL DESIGNATIONS